 Toiletries (Shampoo, Soap etc): Keep it clean from head to toe with shampoo and conditioner.
 For an added bonus, try a shampoo bar, which will dissipate when it’s done, leaving no plastic bottle pollution behind.
 Pick up your favorite scent before heading off to college so every time you open the bottle you are reminded of the sweet smell of home.

 Toothbrush and toothpaste: It’s easy to pick up a simple toothbrush at any pharmacy, but students could also level-up with an electric brush, or even go for a subscription-based brush so they never have to remember when to replace the brush heads.

 Deodorant: Students will be living in close proximity to one another, making it important to stay on top of hygiene and smelling nice.
 Look for a signature deodorant scent before leaving home.

 💡 Quick Tip: SoFi offers low fixed- or variable-interest rates.
 So you can get a private student loan that fits your budget.

 School and Office Supplies

 Headphones: Yes, headphones can be used for entertainment, but they can also be a valuable tool in a student’s office supply area too.
-That’s because, again, they will be sharing a small space with another person so finding peace and quiet may be difficult for study and work time.
+That’s because, again, you will be sharing a small space with another person so finding peace and quiet may be difficult for study and work time.
 But, it’s nothing a good pair of noise-canceling headphones can’t fix.